 - Event Coordinator: Oversee the events that take place at sports facilities, from all-star games to trade shows

 - Director of Athletics: Take responsibility for a school athletic program, including hiring and supervising coaches, preparing budgets, coordinating schedules and maintaining compliance with conference rules

 Gain Experience from a Sport Management Internship

-When you’re seeking a sport management position, real-world experience is a huge advantage.
+When you’re seeking what you can do with a sport management degree, real-world experience is a huge advantage.
 That’s why internships might be vital to getting your start.
 In a survey of 2,000 senior professional and college sports industry executives conducted by the Sport Business Journal, 74 percent said that internships were their top priority when evaluating entry-level job candidates on paper.

 During an internship, you’ll apply the skills you’ve learned to handle the day-to-day challenges of a sports organization.
 Interns observe seasoned professionals in action, become more effective team players, and expand their networks.
 In some cases, exceptional performance as an intern can even lead directly to a job offer.